gianmarcoalberti/GmAMisc/README.md

 * `perm.t.test()`: function for permutation-based t-test.
 * `plotJenks()`: function for plotting univariate classification using Jenks' natural break method.
 * `pointsInPolygons()`: function to test points-in-polygons association.
+* `pointsToPointsTess()`: function to test the distribution of a set of points within the Thiessen tessellation built around points belonging to another feature dataset.
 * `ppdPlot()`: function for plotting Posterior Probability Densities for Bayesian modeled 14C dates/parameters.
 * `prob.phases.relat()`: function to calculate the Posterior Probability for different chronological relations between two Bayesian radiocarbon phases.
 * `robustBAplot()`: function to plot a robust version of the Bland-Altman plot.